Ranked #1 Children's Hospital by U.S. News & World Report

 The central goal of the Pediatric Nephrology Fellowship Training Program at Boston Children's Hospital has been to develop full-time academic Pediatric Nephrologists who establish independent investigative careers in areas relevant to the understanding of childhood Nephrological diseases.

-Our training program has expanded over the last 10 years and currently has two components.
+Our training program currently has two components.
 The first component is the training of academic pediatricians in the specialty of Pediatric Nephrology, including investigative biology and the basic science pertaining to the pathophysiology of pediatric kidney disease.

 Our program ensures that all trainees work side by side which enhances their mutual education and creates an environment for rigorous scientific investigation.
 Thus, our program is not only established for the training of Pediatric Nephrologists but also for the advancement of biomedical research in the specialty of Pediatric Nephrology.

-Since its inception in 1974, through June 2008, our program has graduated a total of 61 fellows from the ACGME-accredited Pediatric Nephrology fellowship program.
+Since its inception in 1974, through June 2008, our program has graduated a total of 61 fellows from the ACGME-accredited Pediatric Nephrology fellowship program (as of June 2008).
 Graduating Pediatric Nephrology fellows fulfill the criteria for certification in Pediatric Nephrology by the American Board of Pediatrics and the specialty sections of the American Academy of Pediatrics.

 Graduates of our program include Dr. Alan Krensky, the NIH Deputy Director in the office of the Director, National Institutes of Health, 2 Department Chairman, 10 Directors of Pediatric Subspecialty Divisions and 12 Directors of major research laboratories.
 In total we have trained at least 20 independently funded Pediatric Nephrologists since the inception of the program and virtually all of our trainees are full-time faculty in academic pediatric hospitals or universities.